HOME

 If construction takes the highway to a deep water harbor on the Pacific it magnifies the value of the project, in that it would open to Southwest Oregon the markets along the west coast for such articles as could be shipped to ocean markets by steamship and sailing vessel.

-During the past two mouths I have outlined this scheme to several Medford enthusiasts, and it has met with their approval.
+During the past two months I have outlined this scheme to several Medford enthusiasts, and it has met with their approval.
 I now make it in a broader way in the hope that it will have the consideration of those who are interested in the marvelous resources of Southwest Oregon, where so much has been placed at the command of man to produce wealth and promote happiness.
 Very truly yours,

 FRANK DE SOUZA.